typetron/typetron.org/tutorials/blog/database.md

 But don't worry.
 Typetron will support most of the popular SQL and NoSQL (MySQL, PostgreSQL, Mongodb, DynamoDB etc) databases before version 1 release.
 For now, let's just work with SQLite and get some features up and running.

-Open the _database.sqlite_ file found in the root of the project in your favorite SQL editor (you can try [DB Browser](https://sqlitebrowser.org/)) and create the _articles_ table to store our data:
+Open the _database.sqlite_ file found in the root of the project in your favorite SQL editor.
+You can try [DB Browser](https://sqlitebrowser.org/) which is free.
+Intellij IDEA and PHPStorm have a database module built-in that you can use.
+For other Intellij products, like Webstorm, you can install the Database Navigator plugin.
+Let's create the _articles_ table to store our data:
 ```sql
 create table articles
 (